During Lent 2023, Bishop Martin and Bishop Mike encouraged us to reflect as well as to give, raising money for our link Diocese of Kagera in Tanzania.

 How to give

-Please give generously in 2023 to help Kagera Diocese achieve its vision of ‘Life in its fullness’.
+You can still give generously to help Kagera Diocese achieve its vision of ‘Life in its fullness’.

 You can donate online below: